Nafiz-Anam/ph-quiz-server/README.md

     docker-compose up --build
     ```

-2. Access the server at `http://localhost:8000` and MongoDB Express at `http://localhost:8081`.
+2. Access the server at `http://localhost:8000`, WebSocket server at `ws://localhost:8000` and MongoDB Express at `http://localhost:8081`.

 ## Core Features